Measure what Matters: Psychometric Evaluation of AI with Situational Judgment Tests: Persona generation

 We ran a evaluation with both humans and LLM as a judge, assessing 55 personas on their clarity, originality, coherence, diversity, psychological depth, consistency, informativeness, ethical considerations and fidelity.
-The average ratings are greater than 4 out of 5 across the board, for instance $4.273$ and $5$ for realism by the human and the LLM respectively.
-For all scores, generation details and demographic statistics of the personas dataset, see Appendix \ref{sec:persona_stats}.
+The average ratings are greater than 4 out of 5 across the board, for instance $4.27$ and $5$ for realism by the human and the LLM respectively.
+See Table \ref{tab:mean persona rater score}.

-Further details on the memoir titles, archetype definitions, and the appearance/behavior taxonomies are provided in Appendix~\ref{app:persona_seeds}.
-For the exact details of the prompt used to generate personas, look at \ref{sec:personas_prompts}.
-Concrete examples of generated personas are in Appendix~\ref{sec:examples}.
-For more details on the base probabilistic graphical model (PGM) generating our demographic data, see Appendix \ref{sec:persona_demographics}.